 One of the best flavors of summer is food fresh off the grill!
 When it comes to grilling, steak, veggies, and chicken kebabs are great, but have you ever tried grilling fruit?

-What Are Some Fruits I Can Grill?
+What Are the Best Fruits to Grill?

-When you grill fruit, the natural sugars in the fruit caramelize over the heat and bring out the sweet flavor!
+When you grill fruit, the natural sugars in the fruit caramelize over the heat and bring out the sweet, natural fruit flavor!
 Their rich flavors go perfectly with a side of vanilla ice cream.
 Check out these ideas for grilled fruit to spice up dessert for your next barbecue!
 You can grill any fruit as long as it’s fairly firm and not overly ripe!
 Some of our favorites are:

 Tips for Grilling Fruit

-- Make sure it’s ripe, but not too ripe.
+- Make sure it’s ripe but not too ripe.
 You don’t want it to disintegrate and fall through the slats in the grill.
 Make sure to use fruit that’s at its peak freshness and ripeness.

 - Cut your fruit into large chunks.
 Again, you don’t want any escapees on the grill.
 If you want to grill smaller fruits like strawberries, cut them into 1-inch chunks and pop the fruit onto wooden skewers for kabobs!